Ashton, Ontario

-The small village of Ashton is located about 40 km southwest of Downtown Ottawa, Ontario, at the intersection of Ashton Station Road and Flewellyn Road.
-Ashton Station Road runs through the centre of the community, and serves as the south-western boundary line for the City of Ottawa, thus making the eastern portion of the hamlet part of Ottawa, and the western portion part of Lanark County.
-The eastern portion of the community was originally part of Goulbourn Township, which was amalgamated into the City of Ottawa in 2001.
-It is home to approximately 200 residents.
+The small village of Ashton is located about 40 km southwest of Downtown Ottawa, Ontario.
+Ashton Station Road runs through the centre of the community, and serves as the south-western boundary line for the City of Ottawa, thus making the eastern portion of the hamlet part of Ottawa, and the western portion part of Beckwith Township.

-The headwaters of the Jock River, which runs through the heart of the community, are just to the west of the hamlet.
+The headwaters of the Jock River are just to the west of the hamlet.
 There is a general store, a pub, several churches and a community center.
 Unlike many communities surrounding the burgeoning city of Ottawa, Ashton has remained relatively unchanged for many years.
-Public high school students in this area go to South Carleton High School in Richmond.
+Public high school students in this area go to South Carleton High School in Richmond or Sacred Heart High School in Stittsville.